Nrico/fineartsuite/README.md

 docker run -p 3000:3000 -e SESSION_SECRET=changeme fineartsuite
 ```

+The Docker image uses a multi-stage build to compile Tailwind CSS, ensuring the
+frontend assets are bundled and styled when the container starts.

 The container stores data in a SQLite file.
 To persist it outside the container
 mount a volume and point `DB_FILE` at the mounted path: